trilhagroup/ETFlowView/README.md

 ![image](absolute.png)

-If view B is resized, it will not affect any of the elements on view A. That happens because view B is not a child neither a parent of view A (it's actually a siling), which means it is absolute positioned and will not affect any of its siblings.
+If view B is resized, it will not affect any of the elements on view A. That happens because view B is not a child neither a parent of view A (it's actually a sibling), which means it is absolute positioned and will not affect any of its siblings.

 Support
 --------